model-checking/cbmc-training/docs/src/cbmc/overview/Proof-harnesses.md

 types look like.

-In the case of our example, a valid pointer to a string buffer must be nonnull, and a valid string buffer must have a buffer that is non-null.
+In the case of our example, a valid pointer to a string buffer must be nonnull, and a valid string buffer must have a buffer that is nonnull.

 ```c
 bool strbuf_is_valid(strbuf* str) {